 April 22, 2019 : Milwaukee Journal Sentinel

-Former Governor Tommy G. Thompson gave an interview discussing the need for a transportation deal in Wisconsin and discussed the upcoming (and free) Thompson Center Future of Transportation in WI conference.
-Tickets available here.
+Former Governor Tommy G. Thompson gave an interview addressing the need for a transportation deal in Wisconsin and discussed the then upcoming Thompson Center Future of Transportation in WI conference.

 April 4, 2019 : WisPolitics.com

 Thompson Center Director Ryan Owens has written a review of the April 2 WI Supreme Court election and what can be learned from how it unfolded.

 March 16, 2019 : Wisconsin State Journal